Inelastic Coupled-Channel Eikonal Scattering: Conclusions and outlook

-Following the same strategy, we have then looked at the structure of the final state for the case of a wave scattering inelasticaly off a heavy background.
-Matching with the absorption cross section as in \cite{Aoude:2023fdm}, this has allowed us to determine a $3$-point for inelastic mass change effects to $\mathcal{O}(G^{j+1})$ where $j$ denotes the angular momenta entering a partial wave expansion of the incoming wave.
-Looking into future directions we can outline a few promising ones.
+Looking into future directions we can already outline a few promising ones.
 It would be interesting to extend this analysis to cases where complete absorption of one of the massive particles occurs, thereby expanding the channel analysis to include complete capture scenarios, as recently studied in~\cite{Aoki:2024boe}.
 A prominent feature of the final state ansatz of \cite{Cristofoli:2021jas, Monteiro:2020plf} was the inclusion of dynamically produced radiation in terms of coherent states.
 There, the coherent parameter is essentially the five point scattering amplitude.
 A straightforward extension of our model is to then consider emitted radiation in the scattered state, and to understand how this interplays with inelasticity.
-We leave this and similar directions for future works.
+Finally, we believe another fascinating direction is offered by the investigation of black hole laws of thermodynamics using amplitudes.
+This is where we believe the channel language of the ICCE framework will be particularly effective.
+Since our formalism naturally retains both aspects of information theory and scattering amplitudes, it appears the natural choice for the study of black hole laws in an on-shell manner.
+We leave these and other exciting directions for upcoming future works.

 \acknowledgments We are sincerely grateful to Katsuki Aoki, Alex Ochirov and Donal O'Connell for valuable conversations and useful feedbacks to earlier versions of the draft.
 We also thank Fabian Bautista and Max Hansen for useful conversation.
 A.C. and R.A. thank David Kosower and the financial support from the Grant [ERC–AdG–885414] during their visits to the IPhT during the spring of 2024.
 A.C. was supported by JSPS KAKENHI Grant No. [JP24KF0153].
 M.S. has been supported by the European Research Council under Advanced Investigator Grant [ERC–AdG–885414].
 R.A. is supported by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe Marie Skłodowska-Curie funding guarantee grant [EP/Z000947/1] and by the STFC grant “Particle Theory at the Higgs Centre”.